donkirkby/four-letter-blocks/docs/index.md

 This is a program for building a new type of puzzle I designed: a crossword puzzle cut up into blocks of four letters.
-The solver gets the blocks plus a set of standard crossword clues.
-Unfortunately, the clues aren't numbered in the normal way - 1 Across might not be in the top left.
-To make up for that nasty trick, every word has at least the first letter given.
+The solver gets the blocks plus a set of standard crossword clues and has to assemble the grid.
+The bad news is that the clues aren't numbered in the normal way - 1 Across might not be in the top left.
+The good news is that every word has at least the first letter given.

 Here's a small starter puzzle to see how they work.
 You can also print out the [PDF].
+Find more challenging puzzles I've published on [Puzzling Stack Exchange].

 ## Famous Puzzles
 Clue numbers are shuffled: 1 Across might not be in the top left.